philscher/gkc/README.md

 Additionally, Cilk+ allows to use C99 complex numbers within C++, which facilitates vectorization.
-Although the code is non-standard, the authors believe that Cilk+ will establish as a new-standard such as OpenMP did.
+Although the code is non-standard, the authors believe that Cilk+ will establish as a new-standard such as OpenMP did (e.g. array sections in Section 2.6 OpenMP 4.0rc2).

 License
 -------------------------